THE SCHOOL OF PRACTICAL PHILOSOPHY IS PART OF A WORLD-WIDE ASSOCIATION OF ORGANISATIONS, FOUNDED IN LONDON IN THE 1930’S.

 The primary aim of the School is freedom.
 The sort of practical freedom which allows a person to simply be themselves, with the confidence that comes from complete self-knowledge.
 The secondary aim of the School depends on the first aim.
 With the confidence that comes from self-knowledge, individuals use their talents to uplift the communities in which they live.
 As a result, their horizons become broader, their world larger, their sense of themselves more universal.
 These aims are fulfilled through two kinds of work: work with and on one’s own self; and work with and for others.

-Mindful Wisdom and the courses which follow provide the knowledge and the tools for these two kinds of work, in a step-by-step, systematic and inspiring way.
+The Wisdom Within and the courses which follow provide the knowledge and the tools for these two kinds of work, in a step-by-step, systematic and inspiring way.

 THE SCHOOL OF PRACTICAL PHILOSOPHY IN AUSTRALIA